gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 The class should be able to:

 * Develop their knowledge of the pattern used to print a string in Go
-* Be able identify statements that do nto follow the correct pattern
+* Be able identify statements that do not follow the correct pattern
 * Identify these lines as having syntax errors
 * Be able to correct these lines so that the program runs
 * Determine how to change a program given only the output.
 This starts to develop logical thinking and algorithms.